Bisam97/gambas3/README.md

 - The 'gb.hash' component embeds the code of the hashing routines of BusyBox made by Denys Vlasenko and Bernhard Reutner-Fischer.
 See https://www.busybox.net/ for more details.

+- The stock icons flags were generated from SVG files taken from https://github.com/smucode/react-world-flags.
+They are published under the MIT license.

 If I forget some borrowed code in the list above, just tell me.